PUBLIC CHARTER SCHOOLS

 33-5203.
 Authorization — Limitations.
 (1) The creation of public charter schools is hereby authorized.
 Public charter schools shall be part of the state’s program of public education.

-(a) No whole school district may be converted to a charter district or any configuration which includes all schools as public charter schools; and
+(a) No whole school district may be converted to a charter district or any configuration that includes all schools as public charter schools; and

-(b) A petition must be received by the initial authorized chartering entity no later than September 1 to be eligible to begin instruction the first complete school year following receipt of the petition; and
+(b) A petition must be received by the initial authorized chartering entity no later than September 1 to be eligible to begin instruction the first complete school year following receipt of the petition, unless the authorized chartering entity agrees to a later date; and

 (c) To begin operations, a newly chartered public school must be authorized by no later than January 1 of the previous school year.